dorolin/rearrvisr_dataprep/README.md

 ## Identification of orthologs

 Orthologs were identified for retained sequences of all 12 species with OMA standalone v2.2.0 (Altenhoff et al. 2015), using as guidance tree the phylogeny published in Drosophila 12 Genomes Consortium (2007), and default settings otherwise.
+More information on running OMA and usage examples (e.g., for parallelization) are in the [OMA standalone documentation](https://omabrowser.org/standalone/#downloads).

 * Species tree in Newick format as guidance tree for OMA, which was added to the parameters/parameters.drw file.